 The problem is caused by a bug in Excel.
 We have filed a case with Microsoft.
 If your company has a Microsoft Office Support contract and you want to contact Microsoft to ask for a fix, you may refer to Microsoft case number 114072911657591.
 The error can be reproduced without think-cell.

 When you encounter this error, you can save your data in a new Excel document or discard the changes and repair the original document:

 To save changes you made to your document, copy the worksheets you changed to a new Excel document and save it.

-You can repair your Excel document so that this problem does not happen again if you delete any Visual Basic for Applications (VBA) projects.
-Simply deleting them in the Visual Basic editor is not sufficient.
+You can repair your Excel document by deleting any Visual Basic for Applications (VBA) projects from your document.
+However, simply deleting them in the Visual Basic editor is not sufficient.
 Please use the following procedure:

 You should now be able to delete the worksheet with think-cell links and then save the document.